mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 We will pass these details to our action by using the `input` parameter.

 Nango also provides us with some helpers that we can (and should) use in our action:
-- To make an HTTP request we can leverage the builtin `this.httpRequest` method, which takes care of auth parameters, retried etc. for us
+- To make an HTTP request we can leverage the builtin `this.httpRequest` method, which takes care of auth parameters, retries,  etc. for us
 - To log things we can use `this.logger`, a builtin logger

 Using these we can easily write the logic for our Slack application: